CirroBuild/FrostiDocs/docs/guides/importing-data-rest.md

 ---

 The REST API provides an `/imp` endpoint exposed on port `9000` by default.
-This endpoint streams tabular text data directly into a table, supporting CSV, TAB and pipe (`|`) delimited inputs with optional headers.
+This endpoint allows streaming tabular text data directly into a table, supporting CSV, TAB and pipe (`|`) delimited inputs with optional headers.
 Data types and structures are detected automatically, but additional configuration can be provided to improve automatic detection.